 So, what can we as leaders do to ‘notice’ others in today’s virtual world?

 - Follow up on throwaway remarks – sometimes I don’t do this in the moment, but I finish a call with a team member and realise that in our work focused chat, a throwaway remark ‘I haven’t slept well this week’ has been made and I need to acknowledge it.

-- Recognise my own filters – as a leader I bring to my role biases, assumptions and experiences which will colour my reaction to what people say – the more I can be aware of these the better, as it is easy to judge other people’s behaviour by my own starting point.
+- Recognize my own filters – as a leader I bring to my role biases, assumptions and experiences which will color my reaction to what people say – the more I can be aware of these the better, as it is easy to judge other people’s behavior by my own starting point.